PREVENT DUTY POLICY AND PROCEDURES

 Radicalism: This refers to the process by which a person comes to support terrorism and forms of extremism.
 Protecting our students from the risk of radicalisation is part of the LSME’s safeguarding duties as it is like protecting our students from a specific form of harm and abuse.
 During the process of radicalisation, it is possible to intervene to prevent vulnerable people from being radicalised.

 Vulnerable individuals: In the context of radicalisation, a vulnerable individual is a person who because of unique circumstances, state of mind and life experiences can be led into some form of terrorist ideology.
 Specific background factors may contribute to vulnerability and susceptibility to radicalization.
 These are often a combination of specific influences such as family, peer groups or online activities (social media).
 Other factors may include social exclusion, underachievement, recent religious conversion, rejected by peers, faith, social groups or family, victim or witness to race or religious hate crime, family conflict and identity confusion.
-Some of these factors may result in a recent change in appearance and or behavior.
+Some of these factors may result in a recent change in appearance and or behaviour.
 Extremists or terrorist also may appear to provide an answer to the specific needs of vulnerable people.

 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 The definition of extremism also includes calls for the death of members of our armed forces, whether in this country or overseas.